-The GPS Innovation Alliance (GPSIA) and the CompTIA Space Enterprise Council jointly submit this statement in support of the Committee's examination of our nation's infrastructure.
+The GPS Innovation Alliance (GPSIA) and the CompTIA Space Enterprise Council jointly submit this letter in support of today's hearing entitled, "LIFT America: Revitalizing our Nation's Infrastructure and Economy."

 America has a history of creating infrastructure milestones that have led to significant prosperity and national advantages.
 During the 1950s and 1960s, our nation was transformed by explosive growth in its public infrastructure ecosystem.
 That ecosystem allowed America to prosper by bridging communities and creating regional pockets of innovation.
 Coupled with the Space Race with the Soviet Union, the 20th century infrastructure ecosystem helped make America a technological superpower.